Britannia deck plans

 On MS Britannia, P&O Cruises also introduced a try-before-you-buy program with consultant-managing tasting tables in the ship's beauty and make-up areas.

-Britannia deck plans are property of P&O Cruises.
+Britannia deck plans are property of P&O UK (P&O Cruises).
 All deck layouts are for informational purposes only and CruiseMapper is not responsible for their accuracy.